Mustafa16192/DataDrivenDrugDeaths/README.md

 - Identification of demographic clusters.
 - Mapping geospatial hotspots of drug-related deaths.

+## Project Report

+For a comprehensive overview of the project, methodology, and key insights, refer to the [Project_Report.pdf](Project_Report.pdf) file.

 ## How to Use

 1. Open the Jupyter Notebook (`Drug_Deaths_Analysis.ipynb`) to view the code and detailed insights.
 2. Alternatively, check the HTML version (`Drug_Deaths_Analysis.html`) for a convenient, non-interactive overview.
+3. Refer to the project report (`Project_Report.pdf`) for a detailed summary of the analysis.

 ## Contributing